2015 Sun Belt Conference Coach of the Year

-Under Miles’ tutelage, wide receiver and return specialist Albert Wilson earned all-conference and All-America recognition with a record-setting season in 2013.
-Following the season, Wilson became the first Georgia State player to earn an invitation to the prestigious National Football League Scouting Combine and signed a free agent contract with the Kansas City Chiefs.
-Miles also helped develop Ulrick John into an NFL prospect as the offensive tackle was drafted in the seventh round by the Indianapolis Colts, becoming the second draft pick in Georgia State’s brief history.
+Under Miles’ tutelage, wide receiver and return specialist Albert Wilson earned all-conference and All-America recognition with a record-setting campaign in 2013.
+Following the season, Wilson became the first Georgia State player to earn an invitation to the prestigious National Football League Scouting Combine and then signed a free agent contract with the Kansas City Chiefs.
+Miles also helped develop Ulrick John into an NFL prospect as the offensive tackle was drafted in the seventh round by the Indianapolis Colts, becoming the second draft pick in Georgia State’s history.

-Miles’ emphasis on the total development of his student-athletes was in evidence as the Panthers earned the Sun Belt Conference’s team academic award as the football program with highest grade point average in the league.
+In 2013, Georgia State earned the Sun Belt Conference’s team academic award as the football program with highest grade point average in the league.

 Miles’ first head-coaching job was at his alma mater, Indiana State, where he took over a struggling program that had won just one game in the three seasons before his arrival in 2008.
-But it took just three years for him to produce a winning season, the first of three straight winning campaigns for Miles in Terre Haute.
+But it took just three years for him to produce a winning season, the first of three straight winning campaigns in Terre Haute.

 After leading his 2010 Sycamores to a 6-5 mark for the school’s first winning record since 1996, Miles was recognized as Missouri Valley Football Conference Coach of the Year.
 He was named a finalist for the Eddie Robinson National Coach of the Year Award and the Liberty Mutual Coach of the Year honor.

-Throughout his career, Miles has coached on both sides of the ball and possesses more than 20 years of college coaching experience as well as one year as a National Football League assistant with the Green Bay Packers.
+Throughout his career, Miles has coached on both sides of the ball and possesses more than 25 years of college coaching experience as well as one year as a National Football League assistant with the Green Bay Packers.
 As an offensive assistant for the Packers in 2000, Miles worked with wide receivers and quality control.
 He coached NFL All-Pro receiver Antonio Freeman.

-Among his pupils were: Stanford’s Teyo Johnson, a second-round draft pick of the Oakland Raiders in 2003; Notre Dame’s Maurice Stovall and Arnaz Battle, both of whom went on to the NFL; Jeff Samardzija, an All-America wide receiver at Notre Dame who is now playing professional baseball for the Chicago Cubs; and Louis Rankin, a 1,000-yard rusher at Washington.
+Among his pupils were Stanford’s Teyo Johnson, a second-round draft pick of the Oakland Raiders in 2003, Notre Dame’s Maurice Stovall and Arnaz Battle, both of whom went on to the NFL, Jeff Samardzija, an All-America wide receiver at Notre Dame who is now a Major League Baseball pitcher, and Louis Rankin, a 1,000-yard rusher at Washington.

 Miles began his coaching career as a graduate assistant at Indiana State (1987), New Mexico (1988-89) and Oklahoma (1990).
 While at New Mexico, one of his mentors was Marvin Lewis, now the head coach of the Cincinnati Bengals.

 Miles moved to an assistant coaching position at Northern Illinois for four seasons, working with receivers (1991-93) and then defensive backs (1994).
-Miles then headed west for a two-year stint at Hawaii, where he coached wide receivers (1995) and defensive backs (1996).
+Miles then headed west for a two-year stint at Hawai’i, where he coached wide receivers (1995) and defensive backs (1996).